ONLYOFFICE/onlyoffice-nextcloud/README.md

 ## Installing ONLYOFFICE Document Server

-You will need an instance of ONLYOFFICE Document Server that is resolvable and connectable both from ownCloud/Nextcloud and any end clients (version 3.0 and later are supported for use with the app).
+You will need an instance of ONLYOFFICE Document Server that is resolvable and connectable both from ownCloud/Nextcloud and any end clients (version 4.2 and later are supported for use with the app).
 If that is not the case, use the official ONLYOFFICE Document Server documetnations page: [Document Server for Linux](http://helpcenter.onlyoffice.com/server/linux/document/linux-installation.aspx).
-ONLYOFFICE Document Server must also be able to POST to ownCloud directly.
+ONLYOFFICE Document Server must also be able to POST to ownCloud/Nextcloud directly.

 The easiest way to start an instance of ONLYOFFICE Document Server is to use [Docker](https://github.com/ONLYOFFICE/Docker-DocumentServer).